 I believe that everything comes down to power and control, healthy power and control or unhealthy adapted power and control.
 Personal healthy empowerment, the goal behind all of my approaches used with clients.
 If you or your partner is experiencing negative consequences as a result of the coping behaviors that have been used - know that there is help.

-Anything can become addictive; food, gambling, exercise, sex, spending, internet, video/computer games, etc. There is a remedy for addictive behavior, let's begin the journey of healing!
+Anything can become addictive; food, gambling, exercise, sex, spending, internet, video/computer games, etc. There is a remedy for addictive behavior, addictive substance let's begin the journey of healing!

 Whatever form of escapism, if the activity regulates mood and relieves emotional pressures, and needs to be re-enacted time and time again – then the behavior has become addictive.

 Addictions at any age begin with a sense of overwhelming and sometimes debilitating stress, depression, fear, or anxiety - leading to emotional escapism.
 Escaping reality, can take many forms; substance, gambling, video games, food, sex, etc. Anything that takes the person “away” becomes a way to self-medicate; the pressures seem to disappear while in the activity.
-Yet, the cycle of addiction always returns.
-The cycle can be stopped, let's talk!
+Yet, the cycle of additional always returns.

 The sex addict feels compelled to act out sexually.
 The addicts themselves (male or female) may not be able to understand why they are acting out sexually or why constant thoughts either of having sex with someone or compulsively masturbating fill their minds, and push out other avenues of interest.
 The addiction is often mistaken by the sex addict as “love”, but love really has nothing to do with it.
 What passes for love, is really a progressively negative and intrusive behavior that takes away all of the addict’s self-esteem.